andrasq/node-qibl/README.md

 Quick Itty-Bitty Library.

-A miscellaneous collection of small functions and polyfills I wrote that that I found myself needing again, gathered into a single place.
+A miscellaneous collection of small functions and polyfills I wrote that that I found myself reusing, gathered into a single place.
 Most are pretty efficient, at times faster even than the equivalent built-in.

 To run the tests, check out the repo.